matrix-org/matrix-viewer/docs/faq.md

 know the history visibility without first joining.
 Any room that doesn't have `world_readable` history visibility will lead a `403 Forbidden`.

-The Matrix Viewer hold onto any data (it's stateless) and requests the messages from the homeserver every time.
+The Matrix Viewer doesn't hold onto any data (it's stateless) and requests the messages from the homeserver every time.
 The [view.matrix.org](https://view.matrix.org/) instance has some caching in place, 5 minutes for the current day, and 2 days for past content.